-If you have chronic conditions, such as diabetes, heart disease or high blood pressure, your doctor will give you specific instructions regarding your medications.
+- Stop taking certain medications.
+You'll need to stop taking certain blood-thinning medications in the days before your endoscopy, if possible.
+Blood thinners may increase your risk of bleeding if certain procedures are performed during the endoscopy.
+If you have ongoing conditions, such as diabetes, heart disease or high blood pressure, your provider will give you specific instructions regarding your medications.

 What you can expect

-Before your upper endoscopy procedure, you'll be asked to lie down on a table on your back or on your side.
-Monitors may be attached to your body to allow your health care team to keep tabs on your breathing, blood pressure and heart rate.
+During an upper endoscopy procedure, you'll be asked to lie down on a table on your back or on your side.
+As the procedure gets underway:

-At this time, you may receive a sedative medication.
+- You may receive a sedative medication.
 This medication, given through a vein in your forearm, helps you relax during the endoscopy.

 You can't talk after the endoscope passes down your throat, though you can make noises.
 The endoscope doesn't interfere with your breathing.

-As your doctor passes the endoscope down your esophagus:
+As the endoscope travels down your esophagus:

-After the procedure
+After the endoscopy

 - Bloating and gas